Enea77/ML/README.md

 The codes in this repository are used in the paper mentioned above to detect anomalies in the pattern of a crystal lattice using a Convolutional Variational Autoencoder (CVAE) trained to reproduce that pattern. <br />

-These codes are written in Google Colab using 'Python 3.8.15'.
+These codes are written in Google Colab using `Python 3.8.15`.
 Each code is provided in two versions `.py` and `.ipynb`.
 The requirements to run the codes are listed in `requirements.txt`.

 `CVAE_training` - Code for training the CVAE and saving the trained model.
 It requires a bulk sample, which is then divided into